BhartiMisha/Webpage-JsonPowerDB/README.md

 ### Scope

-*It can be used in our day-to-day life to store data without any complexity involvedin the code*
+*It can be used in our day-to-day life to store data without any complexity involved in the code*